toxuin/Griswold/README.md

 All commands require griswold.admin permission and fallbacks to OP if something bad happens.

+/blacksmith command has an alias – /bsmith to avoid conflicts with other plugins.

 ##NPC Types:##
 When you use /blacksmith create command you can specify a type of NPC.
 Available types are: